ysqi/eip-licensing/eip-licensing.md

    - Licensor
    - validity of license / expiry date
    - date of signature
-   - some indentifier similar to `SPDX-License-Identifier: MIT `
+   - some identifier similar to `SPDX-License-Identifier: MIT `
    - type of licensing agreement
      - Non-Exclusive   *// default*
      - Exclusive